Norton, Suffolk: The village today

 Today the village has a population of around 800.
-Community facilities include a Greene King pub called "The Norton Dog" and a village shop located in the Total service station on Woolpit Road.
-A mobile Post Office is located next to the village hall every weekday afternoon.
+Community facilities include a Greene King pub called "The Norton Dog" A mobile Post Office is located next to the village hall every weekday afternoon.

 Norton has a pre-school next to the village hall and a Church of England voluntary primary school, with children generally moving on to middle school in the nearby communities of Ixworth and Beyton.
 Secondary education is provided at Thurston Community College.

 The community is served by three churches, with a Baptist church and Salvation Army citadel on Woolpit Road.
 The Medieval Church of St Andrew at Norton, located some way from the centre of the village, contains a collection of eight 14th-century misericords and is believed to stand on the site of a Saxon church.

 Norton is served with a bus service to Bury St Edmunds and Stowmarket which operates on a daily basis.